rubiefawn/remedy/docs/rules/playing-the-game.md

 ##### Dodge

-Gain a +1 bonus on all Evade checks until the beginning of your next turn.
+Gain a +1 bonus on all Reflex checks until the beginning of your next turn.

 ##### Equip